New Place: Early history

-The three storied house stood on the corner of Chapel Street and Chapel Lane, and was apparently the second largest dwelling in the town.
+The three-storey house stood on the corner of Chapel Street and Chapel Lane, and was apparently the second largest dwelling in the town.
 The current site of New Place was initially within the plot of an Iron Age farmstead sometime around 700 BC – 43 AD, as indicated by pottery that also dates to the same time period.
 New Place was built atop the site of a former 13th-century timber building in 1483 by Sir Hugh Clopton, a wealthy London mercer and Lord Mayor.
 Built of timber and brick (then an innovation in Stratford) it had ten fireplaces, five handsome gables, and grounds large enough to incorporate two barns and an orchard.

 In 1496 Sir Hugh Clopton left New Place in his will to his great-nephew William Clopton I ('my cousin William Clopton') and the male heirs of the lordship of Clopton.
 In his will William Clopton I (d.
 29 May 1521) granted his wife, Rose (d.
 17 August 1525) a life interest in the property, with the reversion after her death to his son, William Clopton II.
 When John Leyland visited in 1540, he described New Place as a "praty house of Bricke and tymbre wherm he (ie Hugh Clopton) lived in his latter dayes and dyed".
 In November 1543, William Clopton II leased it for forty years to a surgeon, Thomas Bentley (d.1549), who left his wife, Anne, a life interest in the lease during her widowhood.
 Anne remarried, however, and after she became the wife of Richard Charnock, William Clopton II retook possession of New Place.
 By his wife Elizabeth Grey, the daughter of Sir Edward Grey of Enville, Staffordshire, William Clopton II had a son, William Clopton III (1537–1592), to whom he left New Place by will in 1560.
 On 20 December 1563, hard-pressed for money to pay his sisters' marriage portions and continue travelling in Italy, William Clopton III sold New Place to William Bott, who had already resided in it for several years.
 In 1567 Bott sold New Place to William Underhill I (c.
 1523 – 31 March 1570), an Inner Temple lawyer and clerk of assizes at Warwick, and a substantial property holder in Warwickshire.